Redcliffe Peninsula railway line: Recent history

-Frustrated by a lack of action by the Government, the Redcliffe City Council (now Moreton Bay Regional Council) unanimously moved on 4 July 2005 to support a campaign to have the Petrie to Kippa-Ring railway built, and to write to the Minister for Transport to express concern over the decision to not proceed with its construction.
-In 2007, the Pine Rivers Shire Council (now a part of Moreton Bay Regional Council along with Redcliffe City Council) purchased the old Tulip Town shopping centre land at Kallangur for $6 million, with the potential for it to be used with the proposed Kippa-Ring railway line.
-The site is nearby, but not immediately adjacent to, the location of a Murrumba Downs railway station.
-On 11 August 2008, the then state member for Murrumba through whose electorate the proposed line runs, said that there were no plans to construct the railway in the foreseeable future.
+Frustrated by a lack of action by the Government, the Redcliffe City Council (now Moreton Bay City Council) unanimously moved on 4 July 2005 to support a campaign to have the Petrie to Kippa-Ring railway built, and to write to the Minister for Transport to express concern over the decision to not proceed with its construction.
+In 2007, the Pine Rivers Shire Council (now a part of Moreton Bay City Council, along with Redcliffe City Council) purchased the old Tulip Town shopping centre land at Kallangur for $6 million, with the potential for it to be used with the proposed Kippa-Ring railway line.
+The site is nearby, but not immediately adjacent to, the location of Murrumba Downs railway station.
+On 11 August 2008, the then state member for Murrumba whose electorate the proposed line would through, said that there were no plans to construct the railway in the foreseeable future.

 The South East Queensland Regional Plan 2009–2031, released in December 2008, identified the preserved corridor in its Transport Infrastructure Network Plan as a "quality rapid transit route".
 During the 2009 Queensland state election, the then opposition party promised to start the construction of the line in its first term if it was elected, with the first stage of the line from Petrie to Mango Hill commissioned in 2014, and completed to Kippa-Ring by 2016.
 However, the incumbent government was subsequently returned to power.

 During the 2010 federal election, then Prime Minister Julia Gillard announced that the Kippa-Ring railway line would be fast-tracked, with the project to be complete by 2016 at a cost of $1.15 billion.
 On 3 December 2010, the funding agreement for the project was formalised, after being announced the day before.
 The agreement was signed by the Prime Minister Julia Gillard, Queensland Premier Anna Bligh and Moreton Bay mayor Allan Sutherland.

 The Department of Transport and Main Roads held an industry briefing in Brisbane on 17 August 2012 to provide an update on the Moreton Bay Rail Link Project (MBRL).
 The Request for Proposal was advertised on 24 August 2012 with responses closing on 21 September 2012.
 The procurement process to select a single design-and-construct contractor utilised a modified Early Contractor Involvement (ECI) process.